 - water

 My Sweet and Tangy Salad Dressing was such a big hit that I wanted to branch out.
-It was good but a little thin.
-I wanted a creamy salad dressing.
+It was good but I wanted a creamy salad dressing.

 Most creamy dressings contain oil and even the healthy dressings contain nuts, often cashews.
-If you have to limit nut or avoid them all together, those dressings are not an option.
-I’ve never been a fan of the idea of eating hundreds of calories of salad dressing in just a few spoonfuls.
+If you have to limit nuts or avoid them all together, those dressings are not an option.
+This salad dressing uses white beans to provide the creamy base, that is perfect for people with nut allergies.

 If you are looking for a salad dressing that is frugal, dairy-free, nut-free, gluten-free, oil-free and easy to make with pantry staples, then you need to try this salad dressing.